The Ultimate Guide to Tech Giveaways

 If the vendor has expertise and skin in the game, they’ll be able to coach you to find the best tech giveaways for your budget.
 This will ensure that your item(s) have the biggest chance of resonating with people and keeping your brand in front of them day in and day out.

 4. Are they willing to tell you things you might not want to hear?

 A partner is willing to listen and have uncomfortable conversations.
 This might mean pointing out a flaw with the swag item that you are thinking about buying.
 Or, even saying they aren’t the right fit and referring you to another vendor.

 Promoting your giveaway doesn’t just happen during the event.
-There is a lot you can do before and after the event.
+There is plenty you can do before as well as after the event.

 Here are a few examples: